-When we think of “home,” many of us picture the traditional single-family residence, complete with a manicured lawn or white picket fence.
-But this type of housing may not work for everyone.
-It’s important to remember that there are other housing options on the market and that the idea of “home” can look different for everyone.
+When we think of “home,” many of us picture the traditional single-family residence with a manicured lawn or white picket fence.
+But this housing option may not work for everyone.
+It’s important to remember there are other types of houses on the market, and “home” can look different for everyone.

-Today, we’re going to look at two home types that aren’t your typical house: co-ops (or housing cooperatives) and condos.
-Consider this your official guide for exploring how these homes differ, what they have to offer and all things co-ops vs condos.
+Today, we’ll look at two home types that aren’t traditional: co-ops (or housing cooperatives) and condos.
+Consider this your official guide for exploring how these homes differ, what they have to offer and all things co-ops versus condos.

 What’s The Difference Between A Condo And A Co-Op?

 The main difference between condos and co-ops boils down to who owns the property.
 If you live in a condominium, you have ownership over your individual unit.
 If you live in a co-op, you own shares of a company that owns the building.
 As a co-op owner, you don’t own the unit.
 Instead, you own the right to live in the building and be a part of the community that manages it.

 This difference in ownership leads to other differences between co-op and condo living.
 Here are other ways the home types can differ:

 Co-ops are better suited for short-term dwellers.
 Condos may better fit those seeking housing that’s more long term.
 Because a condo is a real estate investment, each monthly payment you make will help you build equity over time.